Beyond the Studios

 NOW OPEN // Leanne Wicks (Bogee) and Therese Gabriel Wilkins (Central Coast) are part of a comprehensive survey show of walking art titled Way Beyond Goes Way Out, opening at the WAYOUT Artspace in Kandos on 3 May.
 Involving 24 artists, the exhibition is an initiative of the Australian Walking Artists network, including a wide range of artforms, walking events, walkshops and talks.
 Until 22 June.
 MORE

 NOW OPEN // Clementine Belle McIntosh (Gilgandra).
 Sowing and Sewing challenges the human-centric relationships which define our inherent “sense of place”.
 A HomeGround exhibition, produced by the WPCC, supported by Orana Arts.
-Artist talk on 7 June at 2pm.
 Until 7 September.
 MORE

 Hairdo, Clementine Belle McIntosh, 2025.
 (Image supplied)